Isaac S. Hascall: Career

 After leaving the Nebraska State Senate in 1873, Hascall mostly focused his time on local politics in the city of Omaha.
 He served on the Omaha City Council for a time and also tried starting some hotels in Omaha which eventually failed.
 He owned a 10-acre property at 13th and Vinton Streets in Omaha, Nebraska, and he built a limestone wall around the property to keep the city from extending 14th Street through the property.
 Some of that wall remains to this day.

 Party affiliation

 Hascall's party affiliation is unclear and may have changed over time.
 One source implies that Hascall was a member of the Democratic Party, another source identifies Hascall as an Independent, and a newspaper article and an obituary say that Hascall was a Republican.

 Personal life

 Hascall married Sarah J. Harrison in July 1856 in Chautauqua County, New York.
 They had two children, a daughter and a son, but were divorced in 1886 for reason of Hascall's alleged extramarital affairs and abuse of his wife.
 He was an active mason and member of the Capitol Lodge in Omaha.
 He died in Omaha, Nebraska, on January 18, 1908.
-He is interred in Forest Lawn Memorial Park in Omaha, Nebraska.